On unpaid overtime …

 “In many countries working overtime is unusual and unpaid overtime is rare or may even be illegal.
 People value having a life outside of work and the thought of slaving away for their employer for nothing is unimaginably stupid to them.
 Yet we in the US (and in many parts of Asia as well) often think nothing of it.”

 A few years ago, I left a company where my boss actually told us that the company felt it could ask us to work as many hours as necessary because we were salaried.
-We were told if we weren’t working overtime, we weren’t busy.
+He also said that if we weren’t working overtime, we weren’t busy.
+At the same time, the department maintained a time logging system and procedures that made it so painful to declare hours that it virtually ensured the records wouldn’t be complete.

-As programmers, we were expected to be on call via our personal cell phones (and told to be sure we had voice mail set up) and my boss actually asked me once if I kept my cell phone next to my bed so that I would be available if needed for late night conference calls.
-We were told that the alternative was to be issued a company cell phone that we wouldn’t be allowed to turn off.
-When I missed one of the meetings (the call came in just after 11:30 p.m.)
-I was told that If I wasn’t available for these calls, which could run into the early morning hours, it would be “very limiting” to my success at the company.
+As programmers, we were expected to be on call via our personal cell phones (and to be sure we had voice mail set up).
+My boss actually asked me once if I kept my cell phone next to my bed so that I would be available if needed for late night conference calls.
+The alternative was to be issued a company cell phone that we wouldn’t be allowed to turn off.
+I missed one of the meetings when the call came in just after 11:30 p.m. and was told that If I wasn’t available for these calls, which could run into the early morning hours, it would be “very limiting” to my success at the company.

-Let me be clear on this; we weren’t doctors or EMTs, although we did work for a pharmacy supply company and toward the end a couple of people became fond of saying that any mistakes we made were “killing patients”.
+Let me be clear on this; we weren’t doctors or EMTs, although we worked for a pharmacy supply company and toward the end a couple of people started saying that any mistakes we made were “killing patients”.
 We weren’t performing any kind of crisis management functions where lives were immediately on the line.
 We were programmers designing software for a corporation’s internal operations and our priorities were generally caught in a tug of war between the parent company’s directives and the whims of the local business.

 Yes, over 4 years later, I am STILL angry that I put up with this kind of abusive crap.